avilix/domemaster-stereo-shader/mentalray/Domemaster3D Installer/Domemaster_x64_readme.txt

--The "DomeRamp" tool creates a screen space ramp texture -The "DomeAFL_FOV" tool creates a standard 2D domeAFL_FOV node + camera -The "DomeAFL_WxH" tool creates a standard 2D domeAFL_WxH node + camera -The "Color Material" tool creates a mia_material based mental ray shading network with support for color file textures.
+-The "DomeRamp" tool creates a screen space ramp texture -The "DomeAFL_FOV" tool creates a standard 2D domeAFL_FOV node + camera -The "DomeAFL_WxH" tool creates a standard 2D domeAFL_WxH node + camera -The "LatLong" tool creates a 2D latlong_lens node + camera -The "Color Material" tool creates a mia_material based mental ray shading network with support for color file textures.
 -The "Color + Bump Material" tool creates a mia_material based mental ray shading network with support for color and bump file textures.
 -The "Starglobe" tool creates a mia_material_x_passes based starry background for your fulldome scenes.